dagster-io/dagster/docs/docs-beta/docs/tutorial/01-etl-tutorial-introduction.md

 - Running a pipeline by materializing assets
 - Adding schedules, sensors, and partitions to your assets

+[Add image for what the completed global asset graph looks like]

 ## Step 1: Set up your Dagster environment

 First, set up a new Dagster project.